Bathory was formed in Stockholm in 1983. Founder Quorthon, a seventeen-year-old guitarist, was joined

 (19 May 2009)

-record, though only because the Blood On Ice double L.P. was shelved and deemed too
+Bathory record, though only because the Blood On Ice double L.P. was shelved and

-much of a difference in style, compared to Blood Fire Death.
-In retrospect, it may
+deemed too much of a difference in style, compared to Blood Fire Death.
+In retrospect,

-have been a wise move, as Hammerheart seems to be a more direct extension of what
+it may have been a wise move, as Hammerheart seems to be a more direct extension

-was accomplished with some of the most notable songs on Blood Fire Death, such as
+of what was accomplished with some of the most notable songs on Blood Fire Death,

-"A Fine Day to Die" and the title track.
-Recorded in Heavenshore Studio in June 1989, Bathory's fifth album was finally released
+such as "A Fine Day to Die" and the title track.
+Recorded in Heavenshore Studio in June 1989, Bathory's fifth album was finally

-ended with this style, the rest of the material was a mixed bag.
-In the end, as good as all of those songs are, the album
+began and ended with this style, the rest of the material was a mixed bag.
+In the end, as good as all of those songs are,

-doesn't flow very well and it had a detrimental effect on the overall presentation.
-Hammerheart features a much more cohesive
+the album doesn't flow very well and it had a detrimental effect on the overall presentation.
+Hammerheart expands

-pick up from where "Blood Fire Death" left off.
-The epic structure really goes back to songs like "Enter the Eternal Fire",
+up from where "Blood Fire Death" left off.
+The epic structure really goes back to songs like "Enter the Eternal Fire", and

-and this sound dominates the album.
+this sound dominates much of the album.
 There are a good number of choir effects which add to the atmosphere, greatly.
 Unlike

 the previous album, there is a common theme present throughout the whole record.
 The primary difference that one would notice,